Ideas for an Autism Friendly Canada Day

 Do you have other suggestions or family traditions?
 Tell us about them in the comments!

-To look for more Canada Day events that might be of particular interest to your family, check out this list on To Do Canada.
+To look for more Canada Day events that might be of particular interest to your family, search your community in To Do Canada.

 To think about how to help your family expand their comfort zone and try new things, check out Go Fly a Kite: Exploring Your Family Culture.